 The Cloister Inn was a Spanish architectural gem that was successful but Mizner got caught by the Great Depression and went bankrupt.

 The Mizner assets in Boca Raton were purchased in 1930 by financier Clarence H. Geis, who turned the club into an extravagant nightclub.

 The property was purchased by Arthur Vining Davis in 1956, who turned it into the Boca Raton Hotel and Club.

 The club prospered as a resort retirement community filled with luxurious homes and surrounded by sparkling waterways.

-Today, Boca Raton is a vibrant city that is full of art and culture.
+Today, Boca Raton is a vibrant city full of art and culture.

 There is always something to do – concerts to attend, museums to walk around, outdoor festivals to attend, and amazing restaurants to dine at.

 The city is home to Florida Atlantic University, one of the state's 12 public universities, with a student population of more than 30,000 and a Division 1 athletic program.

 The city of Boca Raton has five miles of Florida’s beautiful eastern coastline with many beaches, 46 parks, and 1,650 acres of recreational space to enjoy.

 The city limits extend west from the original downtown area to the Florida Turnpike, a distance of about six miles.